qgustavor/what-is-this-anime/README.md

 ### Subtitle Indexer (subtitle-process.js):

 Populates the database with anime images.
 Only supports MySQL databases.
+Note that there isn't no "Subtitle Finder" script, but a simple SQL select can be used for that.

     node subtitle-process